-What is GDPR is a replacement to the Data Protection Act (DPA, 1998).
+The General Data Protection Regulation has been enshrined in the Data Protection Act 2018, superseding the Data Protection Act 1998 and bringing data protection legislation into the digital age.
 It aims to standardise the way Personally Identifiable Information (PII) is dealt with in terms of Data Controllers (i.e. organisations that collect personal data) and Data Processors (i.e. a third party you share data with).
 Ultimately it gives back control and ownership of data to the individual.
-In terms of compliance, this should be what you adhere to now; however, it does not come into enforcement until the 25 May 2018.

 As the new GDPR law comes into force, are you GDPR-ready?
 Charity Digital Newshave created a handy 5 step infographic to break down the 99 articles of the law into an easy to read checklist.
 You can access this here

 “A perpetuated misconception that all profiling needs consent.
 It doesn’t, end of.”
 Since this seems to have been an area of much confusion under the GDPR we thought we would post a link to Phil Lee’s blog, from FieldFisher (a European law firm) as he tries to set things straight.

 Have a look at these GDPR briefings on various aspects of fundraising, produced by the Institute of Fundraising (IoF) and the Fundraising Regulator and co-badged by the Information Commissioner’s Office.

 Personal Information and Fundraising: Consent, Purpose and Transparency: Checklist

 Check out this guide by the Institute of Fundraising, GDPR: The Essentials for Fundraising Organisations

 NCVO have produced a handy 12 step guide for preparing for GDPR: ‘How to Prepare for GDPR and Data Protection Reform’

 Also valuable is their recent GDPR webinar, now available to view on youtube: ‘What Does GDPR Mean for your charity’